Is it safe to travel to Bali?

 It is hard for travellers to determine what the exact restrictions are, as there are nearly daily updates on the subject.
 To sum up, all governments and health organisations ask travellers to postpone unnecessary travelling during this time.
 Bali’s Regional Government has declared a state of emergency from March 31 to May 29, 2020.
 In response, the number of people entering Bali and the area through air and seaports has drastically reduced.
 Test screening are in place at Ngurah Rai International Airport and Gilimanuk Port.

 From May 28, everyone visiting Bali is required to have undergone a swab test and obtain a letter stating they are free from COVID-19.
+The SWAB/PCR Test will only be valid within 7 days after test result.
 The document will be checked prior to the departure, at the airport.
 For those entering through the seaport, a rapid test result issued by a public hospital, regional health agency or other authority that declares a person negative for COVID-19 is enough.
-The rapid test result and swab test result should be valid for at least seven days after the arrival day at Bali’s airport.
+All travelers visiting Bali are also required to provide a statement of purpose and another statement from a sponsor, who is expected to be responsible for the traveler while they are in the province.

 All citizens and tourists are asked to: